mike-french/triex/README.md

 then the result is success (true).
 The result is failure (false) if either:
 - the string is not consumed, and there is no onward path
-- the string is consumed, but the last visited node is not a terminal node
+- the string is consumed, but the last visited node is not a terminal node.

 `dump` returns structure informtion for the node processes and edge transitions in the trie.